emergence-engineering/blog/README.md

 - Next.js 9.0
 - Linting with `npm run lint` or `npm run lint:fix`.
-Uses eslint with typescript, extended by airbnb, prettier and react-hooks, with some additional magic to kepp the coding style as strict as possible
+Uses eslint with typescript, extended by airbnb, prettier and react-hooks, with some additional magic to keep the coding style as strict as possible
 - styled-components with server side rendering enabled

 ## How to set up